An icon

 Our members are the most important thing to us, and, as such, it is our intention to reduce our fees over time and as we grow.

-For a detailed breakdown of fees, how we apply them and more information on our services, please read the Product Disclosure Statement, Additional Information Booklet and the Financial Services Guide.
+For a detailed breakdown of fees, how we apply them and more information on our services, please read the Product Disclosure Statement, How Super Works Guide and the Financial Services Guide.

 For Death Cover, as well as Death and Total and Permanent Disablement Cover, the information they from you to provide a quote is your age, your legal gender, the state you live in, and your occupation category.
 If you are applying for Income Protection, they need all of this as well as your annual income.